 See here?
 If you look up close you can see that this right side here is exactly the same as those smaller stalks and if you were to disregard that entire left side( I don’t mean throw it out because there are uses for it)

-I just mean if you held a small one side-by-side with this fully intact one; you will see that the smaller side is the one in which holds the Biot’s is the same.
+I just mean if you held a small one side-by-side with this fully intact one; you will see that the smaller side is just the same piece removed.

 When it comes to removing a Biot you don’t want to cut them because by doing so you will lose the “handle” to where you will attach your hackle pliers, I will explain this in detail below.
 So here we go!

 Now whether you have a turkey Feather that is fully intact with the biot on the side or just a stripped stem the technique is exactly the same.
 But I will still demonstrate both.

 If You have only a Biot stalk, First things first; hold it up and take a look.